 - Letters of nomination/recommendation from the department chair and school dean;

-This aggregated packet should be emailed to AAO.
+See this checklist.
+This aggregated packet should be emailed to Office of Academic Affairs at ude[dot]iupui[at]rhdaca.
 It will then be submitted to the Titled Professors Committee for their review and recommendation.
 If positive, the packet is then sent to the Chief Academic Officer and to the Chancellor for their review and approval.
 Finally, the nomination is reported to the Board of Trustees and the University President.

 Community and International Volunteers